Clearview Cinemas

 Defunct theater chain in the U.S.

 Clearview Cinemas was a chain of movie theatres within the New York metropolitan area.
-Most of the Clearview Cinema locations were purchased by Bow Tie Cinemas in April 2013.

 A subsidiary of Cablevision from 1998 to 2013, Clearview Cinemas was formed in 1994 through a group led by Bud Mayo and was listed as a public company on the American Stock Exchange on August 19, 1997.
-As of April 2013, it operated 47 movie theatres with 253 screens in the New York metropolitan area, including the famous Ziegfeld Theatre in New York City.
+It was acquired by Bow Tie Cinemas in April 2013.

 Acquisition by Bow Tie Cinemas

 Forty-one of the Clearview Cinema locations were purchased by Ridgefield, Connecticut-based Bow Tie Cinemas.
 The acquisition was announced on April 29, 2013, and made Bow Tie the largest exhibitor in the metropolitan New York area and the eighth-largest chain in the nation.

 Bow Tie also managed the Ziegfeld Theatre in New York, although Cablevision retained ownership.
-The Chelsea Cinemas in New York City became Bow Tie's Manhattan flagship venue, and it will continue to host events, including the Tribeca Film Festival.
+The Chelsea Cinemas in New York City became Bow Tie's Manhattan flagship venue, and continued to host events, including the Tribeca Film Festival.

-Loyalty programs

-Clearview Cinemas offered a loyalty program called Clear Advantage.
-Additionally, Cablevision partnered with Clearview Cinemas to offer Optimum Rewards members "Free Movie Tuesdays" and other discounts.